Elaeodendron laneanum: Conservation status

-E. laneanum is listed as endangered by the International Union for Conservation of Nature under criteria B1ab(iii, iv, v), B2ab(iii, iv, v), and C2a(i), based on its limited range and small population.
+Elaeodendron laneanum is listed as endangered on the International Union for Conservation of Nature's Red List under criteria B1ab(iii, iv, v), B2ab(iii, iv, v), and C2a(i), based on its limited range and small population.
 The entire population consists of just 809 mature individuals, with the largest wild subpopulation in Walsingham Nature Reserve consisting of 169 mature trees.
 Its natural habitat is severely fragmented, and the extent and quality of this remaining habitat is declining due to human disturbance and invasive species.
 The fruits and seedlings are eaten by birds and rats on the main island, preventing natural regeneration, though seedlings are abundant on rat-free Nonsuch Island.

 Uses

-The bark of E. laneanum was used by early colonists to tan leather.
+The bark of Elaeodendron laneanum was used by early colonists to tan leather.
 Easily grown from seed, it is now used extensively as an ornamental plant across Bermuda and as a street tree in the city of Hamilton, Bermuda.